modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 `io.modelcontextprotocol/logLevel`.
 This is a spec MUST NOT, so the SDK cannot preserve the old behaviour.
 It leads the migration guide, and `logLevel` is settable once on the client builder to restore log flow with a one-line change.

+**How does a stateless handler emit progress or log notifications?**
+Through `McpRequestSink`, reached via `McpRequestContext.sink()`.
+The session-based `McpAsyncServerExchange` does not exist on the modern path, and the stateless feature signatures deliberately keep their shape — the sink travels in the Reactor context, the same way `McpTransportContext` already does.
+Requests whose `_meta` carries `logLevel` or `progressToken` are dispatched on the streaming path so the notifications have a stream to ride; for all other requests the sink is a no-op, which is exactly the spec's MUST NOT for unrequested log messages.

 **Why are `ttlMs` and `cacheScope` optional in Java when the spec calls them required?**
 Because the SDK must also deserialize legacy results, which never carry them. `null` means